Song for Zed

 #3 Bong for Your Mom, Chris Mess. “…now you have an idea what to give the woman who gave you life this year.
 Not to mention a kickass new band in your life.
 Check out the whole EP by these Seattle glam-rockers…fronted by a creative genius who looks like a settled-down Hedwig.” – Randy Harward, CityWeekly.net, Dec.
 2016

-A few years into the “oughts”, several things collided in Chris’ mind: First, a childhood spent listening to 1970’s Seattle radio stations like KJR and KZOK—the bright AM radio shimmer of KJR’s top 40; the lysergic KZOK FM hard rock playlists of that decade.
-And then there was the stamp (scar?) left from a brief, hairraising time gigging in Hollywood, California in the late 1980’s.
-And finally, contemporary life in Seattle.
+On the road to realizing Chris Mess, several things collided in Chris’ mind: a childhood spent listening to 1970’s Seattle radio stations like KJR and KZOK—the bright AM radio shimmer of KJR’s top 40; the heady KZOK FM hard rock playlists of that decade.
+Later on, a brief, hair raising time gigging in Hollywood, California.
+And then, contemporary life in Seattle.